 On the whole, Argentina is a great destination for solo females.
 Buenos Aires and other cities and towns are safe and there is a good travellers network in the country.
 Locals are friendly especially the younger generation who are open to mixing with travellers.
-The only thing to be aware of are the stray dogs that hang around some of the bus stations.
+The only thing to be aware of is the stray dogs that hang around some of the bus stations.
 Just be cautious when approaching them.

 Argentina isn’t that cheap to travel so be prepared that travelling here will eat into your budget.
-Airlines such as Aerolineas and LADE fly domestically within the country but buses are generally less as expensive (although they still are costly).
+Airlines such as Aerolineas and LADE fly domestically within the country but buses are generally less expensive (although they still are costly).

 There are bus companies for long-distance travel and some with fully reclinable seats.
 If you can’t afford a seat that goes all the way back (a coma), then take a semi-cama instead which is still comfortable.
-Buy your ticket before if you plan to travel in the high season, or opt for a South Pass which allows unlimited travel for a number of days and starts from $80 per trip.
+Buy your ticket before if you plan to travel in the high season, or opt for a South Pass which allows unlimited travel for several days and starts from $80 per trip.

-There are tourist trains such as the Tren a las Nubes which runs from Salta through Santa Rosa de Tastil and San Antonio de los Cobres (and more) back to Salta.
+There are tourist trains such as the Tren a las Nubes which runs from Salta through Santa Rosa de Tastil and San Antonio de Los Cobres (and more) back to Salta.
 Or you can take La Trochita which is a steam train known as the Old Patagonian Express.
 The ride takes 3.5 hours from El Bolsón to Esquel.

-In towns it’s easier to opt for shared taxis which operate on fixed routes and leave when the taxi is full.
+In towns, it’s easier to opt for shared taxis which operate on fixed routes and leave when the taxi is full.

-If you prefer boat rides there are boats on the Patagonia side which take you into Los Glaciares National Park and Nahuel Huapi National Park.
+If you prefer boat rides there are boats on the Patagonia side that take you into Los Glaciares National Park and Nahuel Huapi National Park.
 The distances in Argentina can be very long so plan your trip with rest days if you are travelling overland.